 The University is a member of Triad with two other organizations.
-Effective November 1, 2018, Triad assumed the management and operations of LANL under a contract with the DOE.
-While the University has an equal membership interest in Triad, the University's distributable management and operation fee is 42.7 percent of Triad.
-For the years ended June 30, 2020 and 2019, the University recorded fees of \$9.0 million and \$7.2 million, respectively, as part of other operating revenue.
+Triad manages the operations of LANL under a contract with the DOE.
+For the years ended June 30, 2021 and 2020, the University recorded \$12.0 million and \$9.0 million, respectively, as its equity in the current earnings of Triad and received \$11.9 million and \$8.3 million, respectively, in cash distributions.